Investment Portfolio Adjustment Strategies for Optimal Growth

 The Irresponsible Amount Of Credit In The Market

 The proliferation of credit in the market and the relaxed stance of central banks on debt have resulted in numerous nations accumulating substantial amounts of debt.
 This has resulted in a few nations, such as Argentina and Venezuela, defaulting on their debt obligations and raises concerns that other countries may experience similar fates.
 The act of printing money to pay off debt not only devalues a currency but also causes inflation, making bonds, with their relatively low yields, even less appealing to investors.
+Given these challenges, investment portfolio adjustment strategies have become essential for investors seeking to navigate the evolving financial landscape.

 The Collapse Of The 60/40 Portfolio And The Future Of Investment: Alternative Investments